-From the humblest blanket forts to epic tree houses, fort building is a quintessential part of growing up, and Bethany's kids took it to a whole new level.
+From the humblest couch pillow camps to epic tree houses, fort building is a quintessential part of growing up, and Bethany's kids took it to a whole new level.

 “In 2003, we put a big addition on our house."
 When the appliances were delivered, the kids hauled the giant boxes into the backyard, along with forty pounds of duct tape.
 “The refrigerator box was the biggest, so they made that the main room,” Bethany recalled.
 “They used cabinet boxes as hallways.
 It was an absolute maze.”
 Eventually, a storm rolled through, reducing the fort to a soggy mess.
 But Bethany managed to find the rules of the fort amongst the remnants.